COVID-19 testing events in Bloomfield, O’Neill

 These testing events are not a voluntary testing opportunity for the public.
 The health department said those in continued public exposure settings were asked to participate in the testing.

 The participants have not been limited to having to reside in the counties where the testing events are taking place.
 Testing samples will be obtained from residents across the district.
 The Nebraska National Guard is prepared to test 100 people.
-The North Central District Health Department will follow up with individuals who participated in the testing.
+The North Central health department will follow up with individuals who participated in the testing.